yohgaki/php-session-cookie-handler/README.md

 ## Limitations

 * Session data max is 2KB.
 It's cookie.
-* Cookie does not have lock mechanism.
-Therefore, no data lock.
+* No session data lock.
+Cookie does not have lock mechanism.
 * Server clocks must be synced. i.e. time() must return the same value for the moment.

 ## How it works

-* HKDF with SHA256 uses internal secret key as IKM and external COOKIE['key'] as "salt", COOKIE['psts'] and COOKIE['psct'] as "info" to derivate AES256 encryption/decryption key.
+* HKDF with SHA256 uses internal secret key as IKM and external COOKIE['pskey'] as "salt", COOKIE['psts'] and COOKIE['psct'] as "info" to derivate AES256 encryption/decryption key.
 * AES256 is used to encrypt session data (COOKIE['psdat']).
 COOKIE['iv'] is used as IV.
+* Cookies used by this save handler are protected by HMAC.
 * Encryption key is updated every 60 sec.
 * Session lasts up to session.gc_maxlifetime.
 * Session INI settings such session.cookie_httponly is honored.

 I wrote fair amount of session manager codes.
 I observed some clients miss to store cookie value due to client side race condition probably.
-This handler mitigates it by having 2 versions of key info.
+This save handler does not have mitigation for this.

 Besides this has 2KB session data max and unlocked session data, it works like other session data save handlers.
 Enjoy with applications have low security requirements!